Switching up the flow as we add the prefix

 But now we're ex-wives!"

-The musical is presented as a pop concert featuring the six wives of Henry VIII in a competition as they each recount their lives leading up to their marriage and their inevitable demise.
-The Queen with the worst time with Henry will become the group's lead singer.
+The musical is presented as a pop concert featuring the six wives of Henry VIII competing for the role of "leading lady", with each queen recounting their lives leading up to their marriage and inevitable demise in order to decide who had the worst time with Henry and should therefore win.
+The six queens are, in order:

 This musical contains examples of: